healygi/planet-memory/README.md

 ![This is an image](/assets/css/images/header.png)

 - The header contains the title of my site and a icon to reflect the theme of the game.
 I also placed a favicon icon in the url for a more aesthically pleasing user experience.
-I choose the font Roboto as I felt it reflected the theme of the game the best.
-The title is easy to see for the user upon viewing the page.
+I chose the font Roboto as I felt it reflected the theme of the game the best.
+The title is easy to see upon viewing the page.

 # Instructions